0nyr/latex/README.md

 ### settings

 The compilation process of LaTeX creates a lot of useless files.
-Hence I prefer to remove them automatically.
+Hence I prefer to remove them automatically (not always recommender, especially for complex projects as it is then sometimes madatory to recompile the whole project using a bunch of build commands that significantly increase build time).

 ### commands